NEST: Self-supervised Fast Conformer as All-purpose Seasoning to Speech Processing Tasks: Approach

 \subsection{Speech Quantization}

-We resort to BEST-RQ~\cite{chiu2022best_rq} as our speech quantization method.
-Specifically, we use a single randomly initialized and frozen codebook of 8192 vocabulary and 16 dimension features.
+We use BEST-RQ~\cite{chiu2022best_rq} for speech quantization.
+Specifically, we employ a single randomly initialized and frozen codebook of 8192 vocabulary and 16 dimension features.
 A randomly initialized and frozen linear layer is applied to the input Mel-spectrogram features to project them into the same dimension as the codebook, then a nearest neighbor search is applied to obtain the target tokens.
+Since there is an 8x subsampling, we channel-concatenate the features for each 8 consecutive frames before feeding into the linear layer, such that the lengths for the target tokens and input features are equal.